walnuthq/madara-docs/docs/components/nodes.md

 Blockifier does simple transaction execution to calculate the state changes.
 On the other hand, SNOS provides much more data related to [proving](/components/prover).
 A devnet doesn't utilize a prover and can therefore utilize the simpler approach.
 Executing transactions through blockifier has much better performance.

-#### Cooperation with the orchestrator

-The [orchestrator](/components/orchestrator) functions in close cooperation with the sequencer.

-The orchestrator was initially separated from the sequencer to keep the sequencer as lightweight as possible.
-It was designed to handle much of the communication and coordination between various components.

-#### Mempool

-Sequencers collect transactions submitted by users and order them into blocks.
-Pending transactions are kept in a queue.

-This queue is also called the *mempool*.
-All valid transactions in the mempool are broadcast to other nodes.

-### Gateway
+#### Feeder Gateway

-A gateway is a collection of endpoints at the node.
+A feeder gateway is a collection of endpoints at the node that can be turned on or off.
+These are typically enabled in a sequencer.

 These endpoints offer access to raw Appchain data.
-Other full nodes can call these endpoints to synchronize their network state - these endpoints are not meant for end users or developers.
+Full nodes can call these endpoints to synchronize their network state - these endpoints are not meant for end users or developers.

 Gateways will get deprecated once direct, peer-to-peer communication becomes available in the SN Stack.

-Sometimes the term *feeder gateway*, is used.
-This is the same as a *gateway*.

-### Public-facing API

-Furthermore, nodes may or may not expose a public-facing [RPC API](https://github.com/starkware-libs/starknet-specs/blob/master/starknet_vs_ethereum_node_apis.md).
-This can be utilized by users to access the Appchain - to submit transactions and to read the Appchain state.

-A non-sequencer node forwards transactions to a sequencer node but can still provide direct read access to the Appchain.
+When talking about just the term *gateway*, it sometimes refers to the feeder gateway endpoint used for submitting transactions to a sequencer from a full node.

+## State updates and synchronization

+There are three main ways how a node receives new Appchain state information:
+1. From other full nodes, during synchronization (valid only for full nodes).
+1. From users issuing transactions (valid only for sequencers - either through full nodes or directly).
+1. From the settlement layer proof verification contract (valid only for sequencers).

+Once you start a new node from scratch, it will start synchronizing its state from a sequencer.
+But synchronization also happens continuously during normal node operations when the full node receives new blocks from the sequencer and it updates its own state accordingly.

+Furthermore, once the settlement layer's proof has been verified, the node updates its state accordingly.

-## Node clients
+## Decentralization efforts

+Currently, Madara Appchains (and the [SN Stack](https://www.starknet.io/sn-stack/) in general) support only one sequencer.
+All full nodes synchronize their state initially from this sequencer.

+In the near future, multiple sequencers will be supported.
+At the same time, peer-to-peer protocols will be implemented and full nodes start to synchronize their state from other full nodes.

+## Interacting with a node

 Node clients are software that utilizes nodes.
 These can be divided in three categories:
 1. Browser clients
 1. Command-line interfaces
 1. Developer clients

-### Browser clients
+### Browser wallets

-Several browser clients exist for interacting with Madara Appchains and Starknet.
+Several browser wallets exist for interacting with Madara Appchains and Starknet.
 They are built as browser extensions.

 You can check the current options [here](https://www.starknet.io/wallets/).